×

 We asked people if there is a lot of crime.
 They answered:

 "Sendai, is generally considered a safe city with a relatively low crime rate.
 Like any urban area, it has its share of petty crime such as theft or pickpocketing, particularly in crowded areas or late at night.
 However, violent crime is rare and the city is known for its safe and secure environment.
 The local police force is efficient and responsive, contributing to the overall safety of the city.
 Residents and visitors alike often comment on the sense of security they feel while in Sendai.
-It's important to note that while crime is low, it's always advisable to take standard precautions to protect personal belongings and safety," wrote one member in Sendai.
+It's important to note that while crime is low, it's always advisable to take standard precautions to protect personal belongings and safety," remarked one expat living in Sendai, Japan.

 About the Author